jiyexxnx/Advanced_Process_mining_team1/README.md

 - Datasets: https://github.com/irhete/predictive-monitoring-benchmark

 This repository provides implementation for reporducing our project.
 We did some minor change of the code to adapt our environment.

-To use this repository, you need to discover Local Process Models using LPM miner plugin available in ProM 6.9 and store discovered patterns as petri-nets in .pnml format.
+# System Information
+We ran the experiment both on Windows and Mac, the detail information are revealed in the files:
+1. Windows:
+2. Mac:

 # Raw results
-We had experiment on "Production" dataset and the results can find in the following folders:
+We had experiment on "Production" dataset and the results can be found in the following folders:
 1. pnml files generated from ProM 6.9: production_lpm
 2. One-hot: OneHot_LSTM/checkpoints/Production
 3. Embedding: Embedding_LSTM/datasets/production